alunmorris/Multi-channel-wireless-voltmeter/README.md

 PA7 is low when the switch input is read so either switch will be detected.
 If a switch is detected, PA7 is then set high and UPDI read again.
 If the reading is near 1023 then it must be SW2 pressed.

 **Power:** the operating range of a rechargeable lithium cell is 3.6-4.2V.
 There are low drop-out regulator that can manage a 0.6V dropand have <10uA quiescent current but a diode works fine if a large decoupling capacitor is used.
 The 0.6V typical diode drop brings the voltage within U2's rating of 3-3.6V.
 Well it would do with the nominal drop, but at the low current taken the drop is ~0.5V so the spec is exceeded by 0.1V on a full cell.
 Very unlikly to cause a problem.
+I tested current draw with a few cheap NRF24L01+ modules from a batch I bought from Aliexpress.
+The receiver took 30-40uA during sleep.
+The MPU should take 6uA max in idle mode so the radio modules were taking far more tha the 6uA maximum in the spec.
+I read that many cheap Chinese ones are clones of the Nordic chip, some with far worse power use than mine.
+I could not get the MPU's power-down mode to work but it would only save 6uA max anyway.
+The MPU was taking over 2mA in sleep until I noticed I had not diabled the brown-out detector (BoD).
+Read the compile advice in the source code onhow to do this.

 **Multi-use of PA7**: I orginally modified the RF24 library for U2 to use only 4 pins (SCKM MOSIM MISO & CSN) to drive U2.
 CE was tied high.
 CE turns the chip on and off and I found that even when powered-down with the library call the chip used far more than the specified idle current, and using a modifed library gave update problems.
 There is a 3-pin inteface mode in RF24 (using bit-banging) for the ATTINY84/85 but I could not make it work with the ATTINY402.
 It al;so needs more components.
 It was cleaner to use the normal 5-pin connectin and re-use pins.
 Using MISO as an ADC input when CSN is high was straighforward - U2 dos not drive MISO then.
 CE is more complex.
-U2 dosn't mind if CE is pulsed high when idle so I use PA7 = CE for dring the LED, driving negative input test bias and for reading SW2.
+U2 doesn't mind if CE is pulsed high when idle so I use PA7 = CE for dring the LED, driving negative input test bias and for reading SW2.

 **Programming header J1:** I've standardised on this 0.1in pitch make header for my AVR series 0/1 projects.
-The cut off pins 3 prevents mis-connection (the programmer has a blanked hole for that pin)  and it's small.
+The cut off pins 3 provides keying (the programmer has a blanked hole for that pin).
 The programmer drives pin 2 with 3.3V to power targets if needed.
 A self powered target can use pin 2 for something else.
 Here it is Vin.
 I have extended the header for other project so that one header does all interfacing as well as programming.
 UPDI remains at one end so that position keying is maintained.

 #### Receiver

 ![Receiver](https://user-images.githubusercontent.com/4630866/99911593-69460580-2ced-11eb-8d88-94d7b3283639.png)

+This is simply an NRF24L01+ and an OLED display wired to an Arduino nano.
+U3 has its own regulator to decouple it from digital noise on the OLED power rail.
+C2 is larger than the 10uF usually used to get acceptable radio range but these caps are tiny and cheap.